 Learn everything about Chateau Pavie Decesse St. Emilion with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Pavie Decesse History, Overview

 Pavie Decesse is situated on top of the St. Emilion, limestone plateau.
 The topography places it above Chateau Pavie.
 It is even more interesting to note that both estates share similar terroir, histories, and even owners!

 Chateau Pavie Decesse can be traced all the way back to ancient Roman times.
 Historians are aware that vines were planted here at the estate in the fourth century.

 The Romans clearly knew what they were doing in those days, because Chateau Pavie Decesse produces one of the top Right Bank wines today.

 Until 1855, the year of the classification of the Medoc, Pavie and Pavie Decesse were part of the same vineyard.
 That all changed when Ferdinand Bouffard, the owner at the time separated the vineyards and created 2 new vineyards.
 At that moment, what we know of as Chateau Pavie Decesse was born.

 The Bouffard family sold the vineyard to the Marzelle family.
 This took place easily as the Marzelle family was managing the Saint Emilion estate.